 Fellowship Selection Process: Admission to the fellowship program is competitive; candidates are selected by a committee of local scholars and NHS staff.
-Enthusiasm for history, historic artifacts, and architecture is required.
+Enthusiasm for history, historic artifacts, and public history is required.
 Experience studying early America, giving tours, conducting historical research, or teaching is preferred.
 The NHS will invite leading candidates for telephone interviews in mid March; the NHS will notify successful candidates in late March, early April.

 Internship Schedule: 9:00 AM – 4:00 PM, five days per week (Monday – Friday).
 The first 1.5 weeks are devoted to training, with ongoing training and enrichment throughout the summer.
 Fellows are encourage to attend NHS lectures, programs and events.

 For More Information: See www.newporthistorical.org/fellowship.htm, call (401) 846-0813, or send email to ipeters@NewportHistory.org

 Click here to download a printer-friendly PDF of the information on this page